OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/dev-env/tstool.md

 TSTool will be called in batch mode to create snow products.
 TSTool installs as a different version and therefore the code that calls TSTool should be specific about which version is being used.

-**TODO smalers 2016-12-04 need to finalize the process using Python script to call TSTool (?) to run TSTool command files.**